jerobado/Study/ASP.NET Core/Deployment/Linux Deployment/How to deploy ASP.NET Core with Apache HTTP Server in Ubuntu.md

 ### Server setup (production)

-1. Download a copy of your publish project to the server
+1. Download a copy of your publish project to the server, use `sftp` or `scp` tool

+2. Transfer your donwloaded project to `/var/www/project/`

-2. Create and configure **Apache HTTP Server** virtual host file
+3. Create and configure **Apache HTTP Server** virtual host file in `/etc/apache2/sites-available/{project}.conf`

-3. Create and configure **systemd** service file
+4. Create and configure **systemd** service file in `/etc/systemd/system/{project}.service`

-4. [Configure](https://github.com/jerobado/Study/blob/main/Let's%20Encrypt/How%20to%20setup%20Apache%20with%20Let's%20Encrypt%20on%20Ubuntu.md) an SSL Certificate with Let's Encrypt using Certbot
+5. [Configure](https://github.com/jerobado/Study/blob/main/Let's%20Encrypt/How%20to%20setup%20Apache%20with%20Let's%20Encrypt%20on%20Ubuntu.md) an SSL Certificate with Let's Encrypt using `certbot` tool

 ### Hosting setup